macumbista/workshopsynths/README.md

 BT-1: three voltage controlled oscillators with a square, pulse, triangle, sawtooth and reverse-sawtooth waveforms, a three channel mixer, a pulse width modulation section, and a simple power distribution system with filtering and reverse-polarity protection.

-BT-2: a non-linear, algorithmic sequencer/stepped wave generator, and a clocked digital noise generator, based on Rob Hordijk's Rungler circuit.
+BT-2: a non-linear, algorithmic sequencer/stepped wave generator, and a clocked digital noise generator, based on a linear feedback shift register and a simple R/2R DAC.
 This circuit requires two square wave inputs, one to the CLOCK input and one to the DATA input.

 BT-3: a voltage controlled, resonant low pass filter using Tim Escobedo's single-supply MS-20 clone circuit.